 by Tammy Taylor

 Whelp, I had to hold off on this post because cold-process soap was a large part of our Christmas gift baskets and I didn’t want to let the cat out of the bag before the big day!
 LOL But I’ve had many requests for me to share our soap recipe so I’m sharing with you today.
-We made several batches using different oils and also different dried botanicals from our ranch such as the dried lavender blooms from the beautiful lavender in my flower beds, or crushed dried rosemary from the mammoth rosemary bush at our porch.
+We made several batches using different oils and also different dried botanicals from our ranch.
+We’re using dried lavender blooms from the beautiful lavender in my flower beds.
+I also enjoy using crushed dried rosemary from the mammoth rosemary bush at our porch.

-Now let me say here that making cold-processed soap is not hard at all – making soap is truly very easy and incredibly fulfilling.
-But remember you’re dealing with lye and chemical reactions here – you MUST use caution!
+Now let me say here that making cold-processed soap is not hard at all.
+As a matter of fact, making soap is truly very easy and incredibly fulfilling.
+But remember you’re dealing with lye and chemical reactions here.
+You MUST use caution!
 Now’s not the time to have the children or small pets underfoot to trip over.
-What I’m saying here is if it’s not done properly, dealing with lye and the chemical reactions involved can be dangerous, so please do your homework first and proceed at your own risk.
+What I’m saying here is if it’s not done properly, dealing with lye and the chemical reactions involved can be dangerous.
+So please do your homework first and proceed at your own risk.
 If you’ve made soap before you already know the precautions to take, but for those new to soap making – please use caution!
 I’m no soap-making expert and don’t pretend to be, but here are precautions RancherMan & I take each and every time we’re making soap:

 - Making cold-process soap relies on measurement by WEIGHT, not by volume, so you’re going to measure all oils & lye on a digital scale, not rely on what a measuring cup reads!